 Trakai remains a popular destination for Lithuanians and international tourists.

-I'm particularly interested in the golden age of the Great Duchy of Lithuania (14-15th centuries), because it's a period when Ukraine was actually part of it.
-Unlike other countries and empires that conquered and colonized Ukrainian land at different times (such as Poland, Russia, Golden Horde, Turkey, Austria-Hungary and Germany), Lithuania actually not only preserved the Ukrainian culture, language and religion, but also borrowed a lot from it for itself.
+I'm particularly interested in the golden age of the Great Duchy of Lithuania (14th-15th centuries) because it's a period when Ukraine was actually part of it.
+Unlike other countries and empires that conquered and colonized Ukrainian land at different times (such as Poland, Russia, Golden Horde, Turkey, Austria-Hungary and Germany), Lithuania actually not only preserved the Ukrainian culture, language and religion but also borrowed a lot from it for itself.

-As a matter of fact, Ukraine or what was left on the remnants of Kievan Rus (which at the time was weak and split into small duchies) voluntarily joined the Great Duchy of Lithuania, because the latter offered a protection from external threats as well as promised to keep a vast autonomy for Ukrainians in return of a reasonable tax paid by people.
+As a matter of fact, Ukraine or what was left of the remnants of Kyivan Rus (which at the time was weak and split into small duchies) voluntarily joined the Great Duchy of Lithuania, because the latter offered protection from external threats as well as promised to keep a vast autonomy for Ukrainians in return of a reasonable tax paid by people.

 So, I think, it would be fair to say, that the period of the Great Duchy of Lithuania was the golden age of Ukraine as well.